Pavel Filonov: Biography

 Portrait of E. N. Glebova (the artist's sister), 1915, oil on canvas.
 117x152.5 cm.
 Russian Museum.

 Filonov was born in Moscow on January 8, 1883 (Gregorian calendar) or December 27, 1882 (Julian calendar).
 In 1897, he moved to St. Petersburg, where he began taking art lessons.
 In 1908, he entered St. Petersburg Academy of Arts but was expelled in 1910.

 Between 1910 and 1914, Filonov was a member of the art group Soyuz Molodyozhi ("Union of Youth"), founded by artists Elena Guro and Mikhail Matyushin.
 In 1912, he wrote The Canon and the Law, an article in which he articulated the principles of analytical realism, also known as "anti-Cubism".
 According to Filonov, while Cubism represents objects using elements of surface geometry, analytical realism seeks to represent objects through the elements of their inner essence or soul.
 He remained committed to these principles throughout his life.

 A Peasant Family (The Holy Family), 1914, oil on canvas, 159x128 cm, Russian Museum.

-During 1913–1915, he associated closely with futurists such as Vladimir Mayakovsky, Velimir Khlebnikov, and other futurists.
+During 1913–1915, he associated closely with futurists such as Vladimir Mayakovsky, Velimir Khlebnikov, and others.
 He collaborated with Kazimir Malevich to illustrate Khlebnikov's Selected Poems with Postscript, 1907–1914.
 In the autumn of 1916, he enlisted to serve in World War I and was stationed on the Romanian front.
 Filonov later took an active role in the Russian Revolution of 1917, serving as Chairman of the Revolutionary War Committee in the Dunay region.

 In 1919, he participated in the "First Free Exhibit of Artists of All Trends" at the Hermitage.
 By 1923, he had become a professor at the St. Petersburg Academy of Arts and a member of the Institute for Artistic Culture (INKhUK).
 There, he founded the Masters of Analytical Realism, a significant art school with over seventy members, including the American sculptor and painter Helen Hooker.
 The group's work had a lasting influence on movements such as suprematism and expressionism.

 A major retrospective of Filonov's work was planned at the Russian Museum in 1929, but the Soviet government prohibited it.
 From 1932 onward, Filonov endured severe poverty, refusing to sell his works to private collectors.
 He wished to donate his entire collection to the Russian Museum to establish a Museum of Analytical Realism.
 He died of starvation on December 3, 1941, during the Siege of Leningrad.